Brand Execution Guidelines banner image

 What kinds of stories is ASU News looking for — whether I write them or the ASU News team does?

-The ASU News team is looking for stories spotlighting ASU research and expertise, student success, community outreach and societal impact that appeal to a mainstream audience.
-The style of writing should allow anyone — whether they are connected to ASU or not — to take something away from the story and understand the impact that ASU is having both on students and on the community.
-That doesn’t mean that stories have to be dumbed down, but if they’re highly technical or scientific, they need to make clear to a nonacademic audience why this discovery is important.
+The ASU News team is looking for unit written stories spotlighting ASU research and expertise, student success, community outreach and societal impact that appeal to a mainstream audience.
+The style of writing should allow anyone — whether they are connected to ASU or not — to take something away from the story and understand the impact that ASU is having on students and the community.
+Some submissions can be the length of a brief (250—350 words) and some can be full stories.
+Submissions also must be sent in a timely manner after an event.
+We request that you let us know as early as possible that something will be submitted, so we can plan for it

-Sometimes you just need to upload an announcement that a professor was named to a committee or won an award.
-We ask that those are kept to “briefs” length — around 250-350 words.
-If it’s possible, look for larger story possibilities.
-Sometimes you just need to write that committee announcement (again, as a brief).
+Sometimes you just need to upload an announcement that a professor was named to a committee.
+And plenty of those are published on news.asu.edu.
+But if it’s possible, look for larger story possibilities.
+Sometimes you just need to write that committee announcement.
 But other times you’ll be able to turn it into a Q&A showcasing that professor’s expertise on a certain topic — the committee appointment can be briefly mentioned in the intro, but the focus is on sharing their knowledge and expertise with the reader.

 Request access to ASU News